 If your photographer is saying a hard 3 months and you absolutely cannot wait that long, maybe that’s a deal breaker.
 Search for a different photographer that can do it quicker.

 If your photographer doesn’t deliver by the date they said they would, reach out and politely ask them what’s happening.
 They may be stressed, sick, or dealing with something in their personal life.
 A responsible photographer should at least be able to tell you what’s going on if they haven’t been able to perform the services in the contracted timescale.

 A true professional should be able to stick to their agreed-on delivery schedule as that was their end of the deal.

 But… we’re human.
 Sometimes life throws a curveball.
-Reality doesn’t align with intention.
+Intention doesn’t align with reality.
 Something comes up.
 Accidents and emergencies happen.
 We make mistakes.
 Just ask and we will let you know what’s going on.

-Zoe Larkin is a San Francisco-based wedding photographer originally from London.
-She specializes in photographing intimate weddings.
+Zoe Larkin is a San Francisco-based wedding photographer specializing in San Francisco City Hall weddings.
 Zoe creates images that evoke a range of emotions, combining documentary photography with a stylized edge.
 Her work has been published on A Practical Wedding, Offbeat Bride, Equally Wed and Catalyst Wed Co among others.
-Read more about Zoe here.